ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - Updated R2API dependency to 3.0.30.
 - Updated BetterUI compat hooks for 2.0.2.
 - KNOWN ISSUE: Disabled items/equipments will appear in command droplets.

-**4.0.2**

-- Fixed defaulting to null values instead of empty arrays in ItemDisplayRuleDict.
-- Updated R2API dependency to 3.0.11.
-Additional removal of a mostly unused feature may have also assisted in resolving issues with Artifact of Command.